 - Watch for signs of dehydration.
 Signs of dehydration include being thirstier than usual and having darker urine than usual.
 Make sure to replace fluids lost through rapid breathing, fever, diarrhea, or vomiting.
 Encourage more frequent breast- or bottle-feeding.
 Avoid giving your baby sports drinks, soft drinks, undiluted fruit juice, or water.
 These beverages may contain too much sugar, contain too few calories, or lack the proper balance of essential minerals (electrolytes).

 Make your child more comfortable by helping relieve his or her symptoms.
 Sometimes a child may get some relief from medicine, such as acetaminophen or ibuprofen, or from being kept in an upright position, which makes breathing easier.
+Be safe with medicines.
+Read and follow all instructions on the label.
 You can suction your baby's nose if he or she can't breathe well enough to eat or sleep.

 - Make sure you understand whether and when antibiotics are needed.
 Antibiotics are not usually given for RSV infections.
 But if your child develops complications, such as an ear infection, your doctor may prescribe an antibiotic.
 Do not stop giving antibiotic medicine when your child starts to feel better.
 The entire prescription must be taken to completely kill the bacteria.
 If you do not give your child all the medicine, the bacterial infection may return.

 Take care of yourself.
 Caring for a sick child can be very tiring physically and emotionally.
 You can best help your child when you are rested and feeling well.